20 Backyard BBQ Tips for Memorial Day

 In addition to traditional outdoor lighting, consider installing string lights around your patio or deck for just the right touch of ambiance and visibility when the sun starts to set.
 Setting up a few torches is also a good idea — not necessarily for visibility, but to help drive away mosquitoes with smoke and citrus oil blends.
 Be sure to monitor young children around the torches.

 Eventually, people will want to sit down.
 Have plenty of chairs and benches around and fill in with picnic blankets.
 If you are feeling ambitious, build your own patio chairs!

 BBQ Tips: Signs and Chalk

-Make it easy for your guests to know what’s in coolers and what different food items and drinks are with signs.
-Setting up signs or propping up a chalkboard allows you to give directions (where’s the bathroom?) and identify what everything is.
+Make it easy for your guests to know what’s in coolers and where different food items and drinks are.
+Setting up signs or propping up a chalkboard allows you to give directions (where’s the bathroom?) and identify where everything is.
 Speaking of identification, you may also want to include a bowl of tags or clips for drink glasses or a marker for disposable glasses and cups.